The Railways of Salone

 Sierra Leone can attribute the development of its economic wealth and prosperity to the introduction of an extensive railway network.
 From the late 19th Century, after a number of false starts., the merchants of Liverpool invested in was became a vast system of over 350 miles, of 2 ft 6 inch narrow gauge railway.
 This, the Sierra Leone Government Railway, closed in 1975.

-We'll be publishing more details on the various railways' construction, use, impact and eventual closure on here during 2015.
+We'll be publishing more details on the various railways' construction, use, impact and eventual closure on here as our researches progress.

 Our book "Sierra Leone Railway Adventure" by a Senior Curator of the UK's National Railway Museum, Anthony Coulls, is now available to buy online for a very reasonable £3.00 + P&P. Please do order a copy online now; every penny is needed to help support the museum.